 The ozone layer or ozone shield is a region of the Earth’s stratosphere that absorbs most of the Sun’s Ultraviolet (UV) radiation.
-In this article, we are giving some important facts about the Ozone Layer which will be important for the IAS Exam.
+It is important to know facts about the Ozone layer as in July 2020, the Montreal Protocol mid-year meeting took place virtually where delegates discussed the action plans on ozone layer recovery and HFCs.

 What is the Ozone Layer?